adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 We'd like to not bundle CSS with our components so that users of our library only get one copy of a components CSS in their code.
 This isn't just for external users, we've run into this ourselves in our documentation website.
 We'd also like for others to benefit from the work that we've done on CSS since we originally forked.
+We'd like for DNA updates to be easier to do, which should just be a new release of Spectrum-CSS.

 ## Detailed Design